SuperMairio/1320071.github.io/_posts/2020-08-05-discord-bot.md

 </p>

 (When trying to get a channel ID make sure you have developer mode **on** first)

-The functionality of this bot is slightly different to that of my original, Twitter, version.

 I decided that instead of sending a photo of my cat every so many hours, people on the server could instead request one whenever they wanted.
 How this works is the bot reads the messages on the channel and if a user sends one that contains a certain phrase such as "Im sad" or "I miss Rocky" the bot will then send a photo.